-Unrestricted net assets are expendable for the general operations of the Organization.
+Net assets without donor restrictions are expendable for the general operations of the Organization.
 Such net assets reflect the revenues and expenses associated with the principal operating activities of the Organization and are not subject to donor-imposed stipulations.

 Net Assets (continued)